 A common concern among users of shared servers is an accurate understanding of how much server resources are used.
-Without CloudLinux, it is very difficult to get detailed charts about RAM, CPU, and disk I/O. CloudLinux seamlessly integrates with cPanel to provide users with detailed charts on how to use their applications.
+Without CloudLinux, it is challenging to get detailed RAM, CPU, and disk I/O charts.
+CloudLinux seamlessly integrates with cPanel to provide users with detailed charts on how to use their applications.

 Increase server security

-This means that based on the packages provided in the LVE manager settings for CloudLinux, it isolates the accounts or enters the cage to prevent attacks and excessive use of resources by other accounts and etc.
+This means that based on the packages provided in the LVE manager settings for CloudLinux, it isolates the accounts or enters the cage to prevent attacks and excessive use of resources by other accounts, etc.

-One of the important criteria for profitability for server administrators is the number of users who can host on a single server.
-However, it should be noted that the presence of many users can slow down due to the lack of server resources.
+One of the important criteria for server administrators’ profitability is the number of users who can host on a single server.
+However, it should be noted that many users’ presence can slow down due to the lack of server resources.

 CloudLinux allows the server administrator to save server resources.
-It also allows them to host more users without the knowledge of how to manage a server’s resources and to see better performance in resource consumption.
+It also allows them to host more users without knowing how to manage a server’s resources and see better performance in resource consumption.

-Since there was no restriction in the past for high-end users and hardware upgrades would not solve the problem of overuse, resolving this problem has always been a concern of webmasters, but CloudLinux has been able to address this challenge.
+Since there was no restriction in the past for high-end users and hardware upgrades would not solve the problem of overuse and resolving this problem has always been a concern of webmasters.
+Still, CloudLinux has been able to address this challenge.

-The LVE Manager plugin, provided for the control of cPanel, Plesk, DirectAdmin panels, allows you to create restrictions on the use of server resources by each user, thus effectively controlling and managing consuming resources.
+The LVE Manager plugin is provided for the cPanel, Plesk, and DirectAdmin panels.
+This allows you to create restrictions on server resources by each user, thus effectively controlling and managing consuming resources.

 The CloudLinux dashboard provides an overview of statistics and information for servers.

 In the Current Usage section, a table showing the number of resources consumed by users is displayed at the moment.
-In fact, information on the use of speed, ram, IO and number of processes, etc. is visible.
+In fact, information on speed, ram, IO and number of processes, etc., is visible.